Martchus/PKGBUILDs/README.md

 So in this case it would make sense to contribute directly there.
 To fix an existing patch, just create a fixup commit.
-This (unusual) fixup workflow aims to keep the number of additional changes as small as possbile.
+This (unusual) fixup workflow aims to keep the number of additional changes as small as possible.

 To get the patches into the PKGBUILD files, the script `devel/qt5/update-patches.sh` is used.